simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 | 3200 MHz | 16GB |
 | 3600 MHz | 32GB |

 Keep in mind that higher RAM speeds may require compatible hardware and motherboard support.
-Additionally, it is recommended to check the maximum RAM capacity supported by your motherboard.
+Also, it is recommended to check the maximum RAM capacity supported by your motherboard.

-> Tip: If you are primarily using your PC for gaming or other memory-intensive tasks, investing in higher RAM speeds and larger capacities can provide a noticeable performance boost.
+> Tip: If you're primarily using your PC for gaming or other memory-intensive tasks, investing in higher RAM speeds and larger capacities can provide a noticeable performance boost.

 ### Considering DDR4 vs DDR3